Configuring and Installing Root Domains

 Click Next to configure the CPU Threads and memory.

 The threads in the physical CPU of the Oracle VM Server are dedicated to the logical domains.
-Enter the values for CPU Threads and memory to be allocated for the root domain:
+Select Virtual CPU as the CPU model and enter the values for CPU Threads and memory to be allocated for the root domain:

 4 CPU Threads.